2003scape/rscsundae/doc/features.md

 ### Known engine bugs

-* When entering combat the opponent's new position can sometimes not be sent to the client, resulting in a desync.
+* Can get stuck in combat.
+Probably due to lack of pathing check in player_init_combat.
 * NPCs can sometimes walk diagonally through walls, indicating there's probably a problem with the collision detection code.
 * Chatting between 110 and 204 clients is currently not possible.
-* NPC/player actions should cause following to start.
 * Should be impossible for NPCs to walk through other NPCs and players.
 * Should be impossible for players to walk through aggressive NPCs.
+* Quest list is broken on 204.

 Content
 -------